 Together with Cablevision Chairman Charles F. Dolan and Chief Executive James L. Dolan, Marc had a vision for supporting pancreatic cancer research, leading to better outcomes for patients.
 Before he died in 1999, his vision for the Lustgarten Foundation was well underway.
 For future generations impacted by pancreatic cancer, Marc left behind a legacy of hope.
 And his memory lives on in countless friends, colleagues and most importantly, his wife Marcia and two children.
 His son Andrew serves as Chairman of the Foundation’s Board of Directors, and his daughter Jessica serves on our board of directors.

-Learn more about our history in our 20th anniversary report.
+Learn more about our history in our Timeline of Pancreatic Cancer Research Milestones.